eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

 ```

 Set `preferredResponseMode` to override the response mode requested by the verifier.
 When set to `.directPost`, the authorization response is sent as a plain POST.
 When set to `.directPostJWT`, the response is sent as an encrypted direct POST JWT.
 The response URI is always taken from the verifier's request.
 When `nil` (the default), the library uses the response mode specified by the verifier.

-Set `crlRevocationPolicy` in `EudiWalletConfiguration` to control how CRL revocation checks are enforced when validating reader certificates during presentation.
-The default value is `.hardFail`.

 ### OpenID4VCI Configuration